drawscape-labs/drawscape-factorio/README.md

 # Factorio CLI
-Python CLI library to create Pen Plotter SVG files from Factorio data
+CLI written in Python to create SVG images from Factorio base data that you can then draw on a pen plotter.

 ## Installation

-To install Drawscape Fractorio CLI, clone this repository and run:
+Clone this repository and then run:

 ```
 pip3 install -e .
 ```

-## Exporting Map Data
+## Exporting Map Data out of Factorio
-Currently using a Factorio MOD to export the JSON data of all entites on the map.
+Currently using a Factorio MOD called `FUE5-Exporter` to export all entites on a map in JSON format.

 https://github.com/FUE5BASE/FUE5-Exporter